HIGHLIGHTS OF PRESCRIBING INFORMATION

 Because clinical trials are conducted under widely varying conditions, adverse reactions rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-Integrated safety data are available from two studies (Studies MA-5 and GFEA-05) [see Clinical Studies (14.1)] evaluating ELLENCE-containing combination regimens in patients with early breast cancer.
+The safety of ELLENCE was evaluated in two studies (Studies MA-5 and GFEA-05) evaluating combination regimens in patients with early breast cancer [see Clinical Studies (14.1)].
 Of the 1260 patients treated in these studies, 620 patients received the higher-dose ELLENCE regimen (FEC-100/CEF-120), 280 patients received the lower-dose ELLENCE regimen (FEC-50), and 360 patients received CMF.
 Serotonin-specific antiemetic therapy and colony-stimulating factors were not used in these trials.
-Clinically relevant acute adverse events are summarized in Table 1.
+Clinically relevant adverse reactions are summarized in Table 1.

 |Event||% of Patients|

 |Grades 1–4||Grades 3/4||Grades 1–4||Grades 3/4||Grades 1–4||Grades 3/4|